 Do you have a favorite ship and/or destination?

 We really like the size of the Silver Whisper and Silver Shadow.
 It’s a good balance of shared facilities.
 On the other hand, we also like the multiple restaurants of the larger ships.
 So we enjoy different things at different times.
 Destinations?
 We especially enjoy places with a different culture to our own.
 We loved Myanmar when that was possible; always enjoy Vietnam; and of course the food and culture of Italy.

 What do you enjoy most about World Cruises?

 We love the feeling of “this is where we live”, at least for those 5 months.
 The management crewmembers onboard are outstanding, so much so that it is hard to explain without experiencing their commitment to the success of these cruises.
 Then there are our fellow passengers: many have done multiple World Cruises, so they know one another as old friends when they get onboard.
 However, when we joined our first World Cruise they made us feel welcome and we soon felt like we belonged.
-As the cruise director Fernando Barroso de Oliveira says, the atmosphere is like a floating Country Club.
 Even off the ship, we watch out for one another – how did Silversea achieve that?
 Maybe we are all inspired by the crew!